univention/ox-connector/docs/ox-connector-app/troubleshooting.rst

    0

 .. code-block:: console
-   :caption: Verify the number of unprocessed files for the :term:`Listener Converter`.
+   :caption: Verify the number of unprocessed tasks for the :term:`Listener Converter`.

-   $ DIR_CONVERTER="/var/lib/univention-appcenter/apps/ox-connector/data/listener"
-   $ ls -1 "$DIR_CONVERTER"/*.json 2> /dev/null | wc -l
+   $ univention-app shell ox-connector python3 -m univention.ox.provisioning.db show-task-summary
-   0
+   Total: 0

 The :term:`Listener Converter` logs consecutive errors in the log file, for
 example: